Fidji Simo

-Fidji Simo (born 5 October 1985) is a French businessperson and the CEO of Instacart.
-Prior to taking that position, she was head of the Facebook app at Facebook, and Vice President of Video, Games, and Monetization.
-She co-founded and is currently president of The Metrodora Foundation, a health clinic and research institute.
-She also co-founded Women in Product, a nonprofit that supports women in product management.
-She was previously on the boards of Cirque du Soleil and L.A.
-Dance Project.
+Fidji Simo (born 5 October 1985) is a French-American businesswoman and the CEO of Applications at OpenAI.
+Prior to OpenAI, she spent a decade at Facebook where she was one of the top executives as the Head of Facebook, and was CEO of Instacart from 2021 to 2025.
+She co-founded the Metrodora Institute, a health clinic and research institute, and is currently president of The Metrodora Foundation.
+She is on the board of directors at Instacart and Shopify, and was previously on the board of OpenAI prior to her employment there.

 Personal life and education

 Simo grew up in Sète, in the south of France, and now lives in California.
 She was the first member of her family to graduate from high school, and holds a master of management degree from HEC Paris.
-She spent the last year of her program at UCLA’s Anderson School of Business.
+She spent the last year of her program at UCLA's Anderson School of Business.